 The Board requires that each Director be a person of high integrity and superior ethical character with a proven record of leadership and accomplishment in his or her chosen field.
 Each Director must demonstrate innovative and independent thinking, understand complex principles of business, finance, and utility regulation, and demonstrate familiarity with and respect for corporate governance requirements and practices.
-Directors must also comply unequivocally with the Code of Ethics, and be free of conflicts or potential conflicts of interest, and a sufficient number of Directors must be willing and able to dedicate the proper amount of time and effort to service on the Board as necessary to fulfill his or her responsibilities as a Director, and must not serve on more than two public company boards if currently holding a position of chief executive officer or an equivalent position, or on more than three public company boards if retired.
+Directors must also comply unequivocally with the Code of Ethics, and be free of conflicts or potential conflicts of interest, and a sufficient number of Directors must meet the requirements of independence as set forth by the NYSE, as appropriate.
+Directors must be willing and able to dedicate the proper amount of time and effort to service on the Board as necessary to fulfill his or her responsibilities as a Director, and must not serve on more than two public company boards if currently holding a position of chief executive officer or an equivalent position, or on more than three public company boards if serving in an alternate role, or if retired.

 Qualifications, Attributes, Skills and Experience to be Represented on the Board responsibility of tracking the Directors' professional experience and skill sets with a board inventory matrix (the "Skills Matrix").
-The Skills Matrix lists 17 categories of skills and attributes considered by the Board and the Committee to be advantageous to the regulated utility business, as well as for a company of our size and complexity.
+The Skills Matrix lists 19 categories of skills and attributes considered by the Board and the Committee to be advantageous to the regulated utility business, as well as for a company of our size and complexity.
 The Committee uses this information to assess overall Board composition and to identify existing and potential gaps.
 This information is also used for recruiting and evaluation purposes when there is a vacancy, or an expected vacancy, on the Board.
 The Skills Matrix has proven to be a valuable tool in this assessment exercise.
 The Board strives to represent a meaningful cross-section of business and industry experience, education, and specialized skill sets with a group of diverse individuals who add an element of quality to our corporate governance framework, and who fairly and without compromise execute their fiduciary duty to serve the best interests of our shareholders and all of our stakeholders.

-The Board has identified particular qualifications, skills, experience and background that it believes are desirable to be represented on the Board.
-The Nominating and Governance Committee is charged with the reasonable believes are tracking the Directory' preference and the second second
+The Board has identified certain qualifications, skills, experience and background that it believes are important to be represented on the Board.
+The Nominating and Governance Committee is charged with the

 The Skills Matrix Summary outlines certain essential key qualifications and experience that the Board believes should be represented on the Board for optimal oversight of our business and the effective exercise of its fiduciary duty to shareholders.
 Directors standing for reelection are also evaluated by the Committee for recommendation to the Board using a set procedure based on the expectations of Board members, which is provided to all members of the Board and reviewed annually.
 The evaluation includes contribution to the Board and committees served upon; unique skills, expertise and attributes; attendance and preparedness; and willingness to continue serving.
 Overall continuity and chemistry of the Board are also considerations, as well as factors relating to the composition of the Board, such as size and structure, and also the diversity of backgrounds, perspectives, experience and skills among its members.
 Tenure on the Board is considered to be a uniquely valuable qualification in the highly regulated utility industry.
-The Nominating and Governance Committee last reviewed and updated the Skills Matrix in January 2019.